 - Near relatives are defined as a spouse, domestic partner, parent, child, or sibling, an in-law or step-relative.
 Additionally, they can be relatives of domestic partners and residents of the same household (per the UCD Central HR Near Relatives page and policy).
 Please notify OCP Human Resources as soon as it is known that a near relative is being considered.
 Approval from Human Resources is required prior to offer of employment, and OCP Human Resources can support in coordinating with Employee & Labor Relations and other stakeholders.

-- Offers & Relocation
+- Offers & Moving Reimbursement